Holocaust and WW II

 Holocaust Study Tour: Berlin – Warsaw – Krakow – Auschwitz.

-Day 1.
-Berlin
+Day 1 - Berlin

-morning: Arrival in Berlin.
+morning Arrival in Berlin.
 Check-in at your hotel.
 Lunch.

-afternoon: “Historic Berlin”–from the Alexanderplatz we go via the Nikolausviertel, the Protestant cathedral, the monument to Frederick the Great, the Humboldt University and the famous Unter den Linden Street to the Brandenburg Gate, and then take a tour of the Reichstag and a walk up inside the glazed dome of the building for a panorama of the city from the viewing terrace.
+afternoon “Historic Berlin”–from the Alexanderplatz, we go via the Nikolausviertel, the Protestant cathedral, the monument to Frederick the Great, the Humboldt University and the famous Unter den Linden Street to the Brandenburg Gate, and then take a tour of the Reichstag and a walk up inside the glazed dome of the building for a panorama of the city from the viewing terrace.
 The route we take will give us an insight into the city’s development through history, from its modest medieval beginnings, through its days as the capital of Prussia and a European metropolis, to the period of the Third Reich.

-evening: Free time.
+evening Free time.

-Day 2.
-Berlin
+Day 2 - Berlin

 Next, we go on to the nearby monumental Memorial to the Murdered Jews of Europe and tour the exhibition beneath it.

-afternoon: “The Berlin Wall – divided city, divided Europe”.
+afternoon “The Berlin Wall – divided city, divided Europe”.
 The German capital, bisected for decades by the wall, became a symbol of the Cold War and the divided Europe in the wake of World War II.
 The wall itself became a symbol of the “iron curtain”, behind which the countries of Eastern Europe suffered bondage under the Communist dictatorships.
-The Berlin Wall, the Iron Curtain and the Cold War all come together into a coherent narrative at Check Point Charlie, the former border crossing point between East and West Berlin, and as we tour the Berlin Wall site of memory at Bernauer Strasse.
+The Berlin Wall, the Iron Curtain, and the Cold War all come together into a coherent narrative at Check Point Charlie, the former border crossing point between East and West Berlin, and as we tour the Berlin Wall site of memory at Bernauer Strasse.

-evening: Dinner and free time.
+evening Dinner and free time.

-Day 3.
-Berlin (optional)
+Day 3 - Berlin (optional)

 “Berlin – cultural metropolis”.
 Contemporary Berlin is a European metropolis with a vast array of cultural attractions.
-We therefore propose a “day off” from the fundamental theme of our tour to take advantage of a few of the city’s cultural gems.
+We, therefore, propose a “day off” from the fundamental theme of our tour to take advantage of a few of the city’s cultural gems.

 The options include Museum Island (Museumsinsel) with the famous Pergamonmuseum, the paintings of the European Old Masters in the Kulturforum, the Babelsberg film studio, or a trip out to nearby Potsdam, with the splendid Sanssouci Palace and gardens.

-If you would prefer to remain closer to the main theme of our tour, we recommend one of the following options:
+However, if you would prefer to remain closer to the main theme of our tour, we recommend one of the following options: